Herbs used to seasonings not only enhance the flavor of homemade dog food or dog treats, they provide nutrients valuable to a dog's health.

 The best way to use licorice for dogs is to feed your dog tinctures of the herb.

 Cautions: Licorice can raise blood sugar levels and should be used cautiously in pets with diabetes.
 Check with your vet before using.
-Licorice should never be used for dogs with heart disease.
+You should never use licorice for dogs with heart disease.

 Milk Thistle is an herb known as the “liver herb.”
 They use it in both pets and humans alike.
 Extensive studies have found that milk thistle is safe in treating liver disease and other conditions like kidney disease.